 Survivorship Care Plan template

-The ACSC also has developed 2 Microsoft Word versions of a Survivorship Care Plan template.
+The ACSC also has developed two Microsoft Word versions of a Survivorship Care Plan template.

 The ACSC provides permission to use or adapt the survivorship care plan template for your personal use.